acidbubbles/vam-scripter/README.md

 ## Notable Omissions

-- Objects and dictionaries cannot be created
+- Objects, arrays and maps cannot be created
 - Code blocks without brackets, like `if(condition) something();`
+- Variable values are locally scoped, but you cannot reuse them in other functions of the same script

 ## Virt-A-Mate Functions